European regulation

 1

 The national objectives for the consumption of renewable fuels are now measured in carbon intensity and maritime transport is included.
 RED II established minimum percentages of renewable fuel in road and air transport, without considering the different decarbonizing potential of each alternative fuel.
-Once the revision of the directive enters into force, the renewable fuel objectives will be measured based on the carbon footprint and maritime and air transport will be included.
+Once the revision of the directive comes into force, the renewable fuel objectives will be measured based on the carbon footprint and maritime and air transport will be included.

 2

 More restrictive sustainability criteria.
-The consideration of a fuel as sustainable and the recognition of its reduction of greenhouse gases will be subject to more restrictive regulations, which could make liquid biofuels significantly more expensive.
+The consideration of a fuel as sustainable and the recognition of its reduction in greenhouse gases will be subject to more restrictive regulations, which could make liquid biofuels significantly more expensive.

 In relation to maritime transport, they are defined by what fuels are considered alternative and what decarbonizing potential they have in order to be considered in the FuelEU regulation.